-BBVA Credit Agreement
+Credit Agreement

-We and each of our subsidiaries are parties to the BBVA Credit Agreement.
-The BBVA Credit Agreement provides for the Term Loan and the Revolving Credit Facility.
-At September 30, 2019 and 2018, we had \$44.7 million and \$57.3 million, respectively, of principal outstanding under the Term Loan, \$5.0 million and \$5.0 million, respectively, of principal outstanding under the Revolving Credit Facility, and availability of \$14.4 million and \$14.0 million, respectively, under the Revolving Credit Facility, including reduction for outstanding letters of credit.
-The obligations of our subsidiaries under the Term Loan and the Revolving Credit Facility security interest in substantially all of our assets and are guaranteed by the Company, as the ultimate parent company of the borrower entities.
+We and each of our subsidiaries are parties to the Credit Agreement, which provides for the Term Loan and the Revolving Credit Facility.
+At September 30, 2020 and 2019, we had \$92.9 million and \$44.7 million, respectively, of principal outstanding under the Term Loan, \$0.0 million and \$5.0 million, respectively, of principal outstanding under the Revolving Credit Facility, and availability of \$39.3 million and \$14.4 million, respectively, under the Revolving Credit Facility, including reduction for outstanding letters of credit.
+The obligations of our subsidiaries under the Term Loan and the Revolving Credit Facility are secured by a first priority security interest in substantially all of our assets.